Webhook Source

 The content type can vary in case of the other webhook sources.

-This section details how RudderStack receives the data from the webhook source platform and creates the resulting payload.
+This section continues with the above use case containing the Mailchimp example and details how RudderStack receives the data from the webhook source and creates the resulting event payload.

-1. Continuing with our Mailchimp example, suppose a customer subscribes to Mailchimp.
+1. Suppose a customer subscribes to Mailchimp.
 Mailchimp then sends the following data to RudderStack:

 1. RudderStack receives this data and creates the following payload: